Radiology-Morrison-lab-UCSF/MRtrix3Tissue/docs/reference/commands/dwi2response.rst

 Synopsis
 --------

-This is the OLD version of the Dhollander et al. (2016) algorithm for unsupervised estimation of WM, GM and CSF response functions.
-This version of the algorithm is deprecated and will disappear again in a future version of the software.
-Use "dwi2response dhollander" instead.
+The OLD Dhollander et al. (2016) algorithm for unsupervised estimation of WM, GM and CSF response functions.

 Usage
 -----